 Apprenticeship and HE income were both lower than the budgeted target.
-Apprenticeship income was held back by delays in securing end point assessments for completing candidates.
+Apprenticeships, although lower than targeted, increased funding by 24% (£475k) against the previous year.
 Higher education income through traditional Further Education based provision operates in a highly competitive environment.
-This will be addressed in the current year through a new strategic approach with our Higher Education partner, Bath Spa University.
+This continues to be addressed in the current year through its strategic approach with our Higher Education partner, Bath Spa University.